Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 DrugCommon side effects

-SaxendaFeeling or being sick, diarrhoea, constipation and headaches but these normally get better after a few weeks.
+SaxendaFeeling or being sick, diarrhoea, constipation and headaches.
+These normally get better over time.

 Risk of low blood sugar

-Your healthcare team may advise reducing the dose of your insulin or sulphonylurea medicine to reduce the risk of hypos.
+Your healthcare team may advise reducing the dose of your insulin or sulphonylurea medicine when you start taking weight loss medications to reduce the risk of hypos.

 Risk of high blood sugar

-If you take Wegovy and insulin, and your insulin doses are reduced too quickly, it can cause high blood sugar levels, also called hyperglycaemia, and there is an increased risk of diabetic ketoacidosis, also called DKA.
+If you take Wegovy, Saxenda or Mounjaro and insulin, and your insulin doses are reduced too quickly, it can cause high blood sugar levels, also called hyperglycaemia, and there is an increased risk of diabetic ketoacidosis, also called DKA.

 Risk of worsening retinopathy